humphreybc/super-simple-tasks/README.md

-# Super Simple Tasks v1.3
+# Super Simple Tasks v1.4
 [supersimpletasks.com](http://supersimpletasks.com)

-A very simple tasks app that uses localStorage to save the list.
+A very simple, 100% client-side tasks app that uses localStorage to save the list and Slip.js for reordering.
 This exists mainly so I can teach myself Coffeescript and better programming in general.

 ## Features

+* Completely free (as in beer and in freedom)
-* No account required - close your browser and come back and your tasks will still be there
+* No account required
+* Works offline thorugh localStorage
+* 100% client-side
+* Easy to use
+* Drag and drop to reorder tasks (even works on mobile!)
 * Mobile support
-* Extremely simple UI
-* Priority and due date attributes
-* Bulk mark all tasks completed

 ## Backlog